compsocialscience/summer-institute/2025/rochester/pre_arrival.md

 - Watch lecture videos
 - Prepare your computing environment

-Organizers will be available via Slack to support you as you work through these pre-arrival materials.
+Organizers will be available through email to support you as you work through these pre-arrival materials.
 Please feel free to reach out to us!

 ## Reading